What’s Next Washington

 Our first priority is to improve the ability of formerly incarcerated adults to reintegrate into society.

-Build leaders among the formerly incarcerated and directly impacted so that they can lead the efforts to bring about system change.
+Leadership: Develop skills among the formerly incarcerated so they can lead systems change.

 Executive Director and Co-Founder

-Paul Jackson is a founding Board Member of WNW.
-He enjoys spending time with his family.
-He is dedicated to giving those who come after him a hand up by making sure they receive a second chance.
+Paul Jackson is a founding Board Member of WNW and is dedicated to giving those who come after him a hand up by making sure they receive a second chance.
+In 2019 Paul will be leading WNW's efforts to match employers with FIT - Formerly Incarcerated Talent.
+He is a father, a leader, a visionary, and is a tireless advocate with extensive community connections.
+His focus is on those most impacted by incarceration, first.
 Paul served eight years in Washington state prisons.

 Zak Kinneman is a founding board member of WNW.
+Zak is a business owner, an entrepreneur, and a former attorney.
 He is open about his incarceration and works hard to bring his voice and experience into advocating for the end of mass incarceration.
 Zak served four years in Washington state prisons and was released in 2007.

 Co-founder and Board Member